Define Torts and its essential elements Law of Torts in India

 Injuria sine damnum

 It denotes harm with no damages Which means that there has been a violation of legal rights but no damage has been done to the plaintiff.
-It basically indicates that the plaintiff suffers no loss or damage; only his legal rights are violated.
+It indicates that the plaintiff suffers no loss or damage; only his legal rights are violated.

 Bhim Singh vs. Jammu & Kashmir State

 Bhim Singh (plaintiff) was a J&K Assembly MLA.
-While being on his way to Assembly, the plaintiff was wrongfully detained by police by police.
+While on his way to the Assembly, the plaintiff was wrongfully detained by police by police.
 He was also not taken to the Magistrate.
 This act did not cause him physical or financial harm, but it probably violated his legal & fundamental rights.
 The State was found liable and ordered to pay compensation for damages.

 Damnum sine injuria